Turgon37/IpCheck/README.md

 Currently, the script keep a file up to date with your current public IP(v4) address and can run a command (see --command) after each update

+The bash script ipcheck.sh is in this repository only for history backup.
+DO NOT USE IT, please prefer using the python version instead.

 ## Usage

 ```bash